Schemeer/EI332/README.md

 ## Some Useful Files

-If you forget how to create a project or have no idea about what to do next, see [this](./course/My_First_Fpga.pdf).
-If you don't know how to assign pins, see [this](./course/DE1-SoC_User_manual.pdf).
+If you forget how to create a project or have no idea about what to do next, see [My_First_Fpga](./course/My_First_Fpga.pdf).
+If you don't know how to assign pins, see [DE1-SoC_User_manual](./course/DE1-SoC_User_manual.pdf).

+## Some Notes

+If the modelsim can't find xx_insmem.mif and xx_datamem.mif you can add a directory in simulation/modelsim, name it source and put the two files in it.